 The number of the toposheet denotes the area it represents.
 For example, the number of the given toposheet is 45D/10.
 This number denotes certain parts of Gujarat and Rajasthan.
-Similarly unique numbers are given to toposheets covering different regions.
-Let's see how these numbers are obtained.
+Similarly unique numbers are given to toposheets covering different

 Survey of India